teebrooke/UCLA_Spring_2019/What_you_should_know_from_lecture/Week5_Wednesday.md

 python Week_5_Wed.py
 ```

-You can convince yourself that python is being loaded in the program by unloading it on Hoffman2.
+You can convince yourself that python is being loaded in the program by unloading the python module.

 ```
 $ module unload python